All that I am waiting for is a chance to take part in a battle, to snatch the laurel crown from the hands of fortune or to die on the field of glory.

 –Napoleon, to his brother Joseph

-Situated off the east coast of Italy, with few harbors and a mountainous interior, the island of Corsica has long been something of a world unto itself, a place where would-be conquerors have struggled to overcome the island’s natural defenses only to confront the stubborn self-reliance of its people.
-Since 1284, the island was a dominion of the Republic of Genoa, which lay some 150 miles to the north, but the island’s relative isolation made it a difficult place to govern.
-In 1755 Pasquale Paoli, a native whose military experience included service in the army of the King of Naples organized a resistance movement and drove the Genoese out.
-At 29, Paoli went on to establish an independent republic with its own constitution, and for the next twelve years, he and a small army of freedom fighters struggled to maintain the island’s precarious independence against repeated attempts at reconquest.
+Possessed of few natural harbors and encumbered by a mountainous interior, the island of Corsica has long been something of a world unto itself, a place where would-be conquerors have struggled to overcome the island’s natural defenses only to confront the stubborn self-reliance of its people.
+Ever since 1284, the island had remained a dominion of the Republic of Genoa, which lay some 150 miles to the north, but in 1755, Pasquale Paoli, a native islander whose military experience included service in the army of the King of Naples, organized a resistance movement and drove the Genoese out.
+At the age of 29, Paoli went on to establish an independent republic with its own constitution, and for the next twelve years he and a small army of freedom fighters struggled to maintain the island’s precarious independence against repeated attempts at reconquest.

 Nor did the islanders’ heroic struggle go unnoticed.
-In 1762 Jean Jacques Rousseau, author of The Social Contract, a hugely popular book whose precepts would help set the stage for the French Revolution, wrote of Corsica: “I have a presentiment that one day this small island will astonish Europe.”
+In 1762 Jean Jacques Rousseau, author of The Social Contract, a hugely popular book that would help set the stage for the French Revolution, wrote of Corsica: “I have a presentiment that one day this small island will astonish Europe.”
 Several years later another noted man of letters, British biographer James Boswell, sought to arouse British public opinion on behalf of the islanders with the publication of Journal of a Tour to Corsica.
 Like Rousseau, Boswell seemed to recognize in the island’s struggle for independence the nascent forces that were about to plunge Europe into a long and extremely bloody period of conflict.
-Despite the encouragement of such influential men, however, the freedom of the islanders was short-lived.
-In May 1768, having failed in their efforts to subdue Paoli’s guerillas, the Genoese revenged themselves on their former subjects by selling the island to the French, which quickly sent troops to take possession.
-Determined to continue the fight for independence, Paoli and his troops withdrew to the island’s mountain fastnesses and undertook a series of hit-and-run attacks, thwarting an initial effort to occupy the strategic city of Bastia.
+Despite the encouragement of such influential men, however, the newly-won freedom of the islanders would be short-lived.
+In May 1768, having failed in their efforts to subdue Paoli’s guerillas, the Genoese revenged themselves on their former subjects by selling the island to the French, who quickly sent troops to take possession.
+Meanwhile, determined to continue the fight for independence, Paoli and his troops withdrew to the island’s mountain fastnesses and undertook a series of hit-and-run attacks, thwarting an initial effort to occupy the strategic city of Bastia.

 Another French expedition soon followed, however, and when Paoli was defeated in a pitched battle at Ponte Nuovo (May 1769), he and a sizeable portion of his force were sent into exile in England.
 Among those rebels who remained on the island were Carlo Buonaparte and his wife, Letizia, who, though pregnant and with an infant in arms, accompanied her husband throughout the resistance.
 Hiding out in the island’s interior even after the defeat at Ponte Nuovo, the couple would be among the last to give up the fight, yet when the time came to choose between exile and submission to French rule, they chose the latter, and were to receive remarkably lenient treatment from the island’s new rulers.
 Returning to his home in Ajaccio, Carlo went on to become a lawyer, and, after establishing his descent from Tuscan nobility, was accorded privileges similar to those enjoyed by French noblemen, including exemption from taxation.
-Later, Carlo (or, as he was now a French citizen, Charles) sought the help of the island’s French administrator to win another perquisite normally reserved for French nobility: the opportunity to send his children to French religious or military schools at the expense of the state.
+Later, Carlo sought the help of the island’s French administrator to win another perquisite normally reserved for French nobility: the opportunity to send his children to French religious or military schools at the expense of the state.
 For the eldest son, Joseph, the choice was religious training, but for the second son, whose mother had braved whistling bullets while pregnant with him, every indication seemed to point to a career as a soldier.
-(If ever a child’s pre-natal experience portended the life he was to lead, his did.)
 Exceptionally strong-willed and energetic, Nabolione, as he was known within the family, would attend the military school at Brienne, some hundred miles east of Paris.
 At the age of nine, the boy left his island home for the first time; he would not return for another eight years.

 Despite or because of the loss of his father, Napoleon applied himself all the harder to his studies, completing a difficult course in artillery and passing his exams in one year instead of the usual two.
 Receiving his commission shortly after his sixteenth birthday, he elected to be stationed at Valence, some 50 miles south of Lyon, where he eagerly pursued his training at a nearby artillery school and began to develop wider interests.
 Now an officer in the French army (he received his lieutenant’s epaulets in January 1786), he was a nominal member of the French upper class, and, embarking on a course of self-improvement, he began to read as much and as widely as possible, developing a growing appreciation for French culture.
 As for his personal life, there was little to speak of.
 A friend and former roommate at L’Ecole Militaire, Alexander des Mazis, had also been posted to Valence, and the two continued to share confidences, but apart from this one acquaintance, Napoleon remained something of a loner throughout much of this period of his life.
 Having rented his own living quarters in town, he took meals with his fellow officers in a local inn and, when not engaged in formal studies or regimental business, spent much of his time reading or walking about on his own.